jameshay218/zikaInfer/README.md

 3. Functions to calculate the posterior probability of model parameters given a set of data and an MCMC algorithm to estimate posterior distributions
 4. Functions for post-MCMC statistics and analysis
 5. Plotting functions
-6.
+6. Data on ZIKV and microcephaly incidence as provided in the `data` subdirectory.

-A full working R script is provided below, but users should refer to the [extended usage](https://jameshay218.github.io/zikaProj/inst/doc/package_use.html) vignette for a full breakdown of the work flow.
+A full working R script is provided below, but users should refer to the [extended usage](https://jameshay218.github.io/zikaInfer/inst/doc/package_use.html) vignette for a full breakdown of the work flow.

 ### Data
 Users should note that all ZIKV infection and microcephaly incidence data used in the accompanying analyses are provided in the accompanying `data` subfolder as .csv files.
 A summary of these data can be found in the `data/data_sources.csv` file.
 Note that in these data, the date 01/01/2013 is taken to be day 0, and shown dates are integer-converted dates relative to a baseline of 01/01/2013.